- Alumni & Donors

 No. If you have not been admitted, you cannot apply for another programme in the same academic year.
 However, you may apply again for the next academic year.

-Please note that if your profile does not match the requirements of the programme you applied for, it might be possible to be considered for a different programme and your application will be evaluated accordingly.
-If you are then admitted, you will have the choice to either accept or turn down our offer.
+Please note that if your profile does not match the requirements of the programme you applied for and your application is rejected, the selection committee might decide to consider it for a different programme.
+Sciences Po will make an admission offer accordingly and you may then decide to accept or decline the offer.

 - I have been admitted to a graduate programme.
 Can I transfer to a different one?